olachinkei/wandb-handson/esim-agent-demo/README.md

 Alerts appear only if quality issues are detected.
 Guardrails run asynchronously with zero latency impact.

-### Guardrails Demo
+### Guardrails Demo (Recommended)

-Run the standalone guardrails demo to see quality checks in action:
+For the best demonstration of guardrails functionality, use the standalone demo:

 ```bash
 uv run python demo_simple_guardrails.py
 ```

-This demo explicitly shows:
+**Why use this demo?**
-- Real-time guardrail evaluation results
+- Shows real-time guardrail evaluation results with scores
+- Displays citation markers (📚 Sources: [1], [2], [3]) from the knowledge base
+- Demonstrates blocking vs non-blocking behavior
-- Faithfulness, relevancy, and citation scores
+- Better visibility into faithfulness, relevancy, and citation quality

-- Blocking/non-blocking behavior
+This demo uses the Assistants API directly, preserving source citations from the vector store.

 Example interactions:
 - "I'm traveling to Japan for 7 days" → Plan Search